 The game that Square created for the DS was the perplexingly titled “Kingdom Hearts: 358/2 Days,” which should be pronounced “358 Days over 2.”
 Was that how you thought it should be pronounced?
 Is that not even the order of the words in the title?
 Well that just goes to show how a bad a title it is.
 The game was created by h.a.n.d. (who had worked with Square on Final Fantasy Fables: Chocobo’s Dungeon), with – as I understand it – some collaboration with Square Enix’s Osaka team, who had created FM+ and Re:CoM, and would carry on to helm most of the Kingdom Hearts games to follow, with the exception of the cell phone version of coded and all versions of KHX.

 To help achieve a hefty multiplayer roster, the game was designed to be a midquel (set alongside and after CoM, but before the events of KH2) so they could plump the roster with the members of Organization XIII, though you only control Roxas during the single-player campaign.
 How would a fandom that until now had been dedicated to a narrative-focused single-player game take to a dedicated multiplayer mode?
 I can’t say for certain, but the answer seems to have been “poorly.”
 You don’t often hear about Days’ multiplayer today, even dismissively, which implies to me that many fans people just straight-up never played it, and so don’t have any opinions.
-My own experience is limited.
-Kyle and I played it a few times when it came out.
-I tried to talk Kyle into playing the entire game multiplayer for the Marathon but he wasn’t biting.
-This probably had a lot to do with us playing RPGs for narrative more than gameplay.
-Days’ multiplayer mode includes some cutscenes, but would have ultimately left us with only half the full story, and that wouldn’t suffice.
+My own multiplayer experience is limited, but it does exist.
+Kyle from the Marathon played it with me a few times after it came out.
+I tried to talk Kyle into playing the entire game multiplayer for the Marathon, but he wasn’t biting.
+He was probably right to do so, especially since we play RPGs for narrative more than gameplay: Days’ multiplayer mode includes some cutscenes, but would have ultimately left us with only half the full story, and that wouldn’t suffice.
 If you did give multiplayer a few whirls, feel free to share your stories when we get around to it.

 Square’s new portable trilogy didn’t really make them many friends in the fandom.
 The games were announced for three separate systems: the DS, the PSP, and Japanese-only Docomo Prime Series-P-01A Panasonic cell phones.
 Thankfully that last one was eventually ported to the DS but, for a brief window, Kingdom Hearts was on at least four separate platforms: PS2, PSP, DS and Docomo.
 In the wrong circumstances (perhaps you’re a European fan who owned a DSi?), you might have also needed a GBA to play CoM!
 Of course, if you lived in Europe, you couldn’t have a working Docomo… As you can see, things were a mess.

-The order of the games bears a brief mention: internationally, they were released in the order DS, PSP and the Docomo remake.
+The order of the games bears a brief mention: internationally, they were released in the order DS, PSP and then the DS remake of the Docomo game.
 However, in Japan, the Docomo game was released episodically, starting first and ending last!
 We’ll be covering them in the international release order… if only because I have no idea how else I could possibly cover the episodic Docomo game interspersed about the other two games and still have a coherent Retrospective.

-- The cutscenes were ordered with the hope that Days would have been remade, but when the remake wasn’t approved, they decided to carry through with the cutscenes so that fans could follow the story.
+- The cutscenes were ordered with the hope that Days would have been remade, but when the remake wasn’t approved, they decided to release the cutscenes as a “movie” so that fans could follow the story.
 As a result, the cutscenes look exactly like a pile of game cutscenes detached from a game.

-- The cutscenes were ordered knowing Days would never be remade, but were made ready to be sewn into a remake if the game were ever remade in the deep future.
+- The cutscenes were ordered knowing Days would never be remade for the 1.5 collection, but were made ready to be sewn into a remake if the game were ever remade in the deep future.
 Square is home of the remake, after all.
-This seems like the sort of business plan that the corporate side of Square would like quite a bit, and so is my personal theory.
+This seems like the sort of business plan that the corporate side of Square would like quite a bit, and it also keeps them safe if any voice actors retire or pass away in the years between 1.5 and a hypothetical remake.
+This is my personal theory.

-While we’re on the subject, I see a lot of my #2 theory in the “movie” adaptation of coded, which only makes sense in the second product.
+While we’re on the subject, I see a lot of my #2 theory in the “movie” adaptation of coded (admittedly, since coded is the second such “movie,” it would never qualify for #1).
 While coded’s “movie” holds together a lot better than Days’, if you look closely at coded’s 2.5 film, you can still see the seams where a scene could theoretically be split apart to accommodate gameplay in the future – there’s often a camera cut.
 Verrry cleverly done, I appreciate the foresight involved in the process.

 But back to the present, and to Days.
 Because of the double versions, I’m going to be doing the best I can to cover both the game and the “film” side-by-side, similar to the CoM retrospective.
 Aided in this endeavour, I have both DJ Firewolf’s script of the original game and MabinogiFan’s script of the “film.”
 Screenshots come from RickyC’s longplay of the DS version of Kingdom Hearts 358/2 Days at World of Longplays (YouTube), and from Brian0451’s recording of the 1.5HD cinematics of Kingdom Hearts 358/2 Days at World of Longplays (YouTube).